snowex-hackweek/website-2021/book/schedule.md

     * methods for data extraction
     * data manipulation and analysis, cal/val
     * creating basic plots

-### 11:05 to 11:30 AM: Break

-### 11:30 AM to 12:15 PM: GitHub, Git, JupyterHub

-*Lead Instructors: Joachim Meyer*

-* connecting to our shared JupyterHub environment
-* Git/GitHub review
-* learn how to clone tutorials into your working environment

 ### 12:15 to 12:30 PM Break